unstoppabledomains/dev-docs/reverse-resolution/integration-guides/smart-contracts.md

 ## Smart Contract Considerations

-Integrating Reverse Resolution with smart contracts involves using the `reverseOf()` method to retrieve the namehash of the reverse record, then using the [metadata API endpoint](https://resolve.unstoppabledomains.com/api-docs/#/Meta%20Data/MetaDataController.getMetaData) to get the human-readable version of the domain.
+Integrating Reverse Resolution with smart contracts involves using the `reverseOf()` method to retrieve the namehash of the reverse record, then using the [Get Metadata for a Domain](/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-metadata-for-a-domain.md) to get the human-readable version of the domain.

 You can also integrate Reverse Resolution into your application using libraries that allow you to call smart contracts ABIs like [ethers.js](https://github.com/ethers-io/ethers.js/) and [web3.js](https://github.com/ChainSafe/web3.js).
 Here’s an application that integrates Reverse Resolution using `ethers.js`: <https://github.com/Noxturnix/web3udmintfeed.nft>.